-Piano, Theory, Composing, Arranging, Clinics, Combos
+Piano, Theory, Composing, Arranging, Improvisation, Combos

 "Whether performing at a jazz club or concert, writing for his big band, or teaching a class, Scott is the real deal.
 I've been working with Scott for more than 20 years as a player and teacher, and he brings the same high level of of care and inspiration to every thing he does." -Steve Wood- saxophonist, instructor at Cranbrook and Michigan State Community School